lia-07/ig_gallery_worker/README.md

+> [!WARNING]
+> The Instagram Basic Display API was shut down on the 4th of December 2024, rendering this project useless.

 # Instagram Gallery Worker

 This tool automatically manages and refreshes access tokens for the Instagram Basic Display API, and acts as a proxy layer for it.
 This makes it perfect for static or Jamstack-type sites.